-a) Purpose: Indicates that the system is assisting households to obtain non-employment income.
-A higher rate is considered positive.
+- a) Purpose: Indicates that the system is assisting households to obtain non-employment income.
+A higher rate is considered positive. - b) Systems: Permanent Supportive Housing - c) Definition: The percentage of adults that increase income from sources other than employment from entry to exit or the most recent annual review if not exited.

-- b) Systems: Permanent Supportive Housing - c) Definition: The percentage of adults that increase income from sources other than employment from entry to exit or at the end of reporting period if not exited. - d) Goal-setting methodology: Meet or exceed CoC local standards. - e) Reporting methodology: The number of adults served during the report period who had an increase in their total income amount from entry to exit (or at the end of reporting period, if not exited from the system), excluding employment income, divided by the total number of adults served during the report period.
+- d) Goal-setting methodology: Meet or exceed CoC local standards. - e) Reporting methodology: The number of adults served during the report period who had an increase in their total income amount from entry to exit (or the most recent annual review, if not exited from the system), excluding employment income, divided by the total number of adults served during the report period.
 Income sources exclude employment, but may include cash benefits and/or other sources.
 Note: Deceased households are not included in the count of households served.
+Adults that stayed in the project less than 365 days are excluded from the calculation.